ninegene/ninegene.com/README.md

----
-title: Hello World
-date: 2019-06-23 03:34:26
-tags:
----
-Welcome to [Hexo](https://hexo.io/)!
-This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 ## Quick Start